jessicathaisaalmeida/chart-plot-challenge/README.md

 That challenge was very different to me, because I wasn't confortable to REACTjs codding;
 That was my first attempt to REACTjs codding, my first time seeing that kind of code.
 That's why in time of codding I was also learning the language, the patterns, the best practices and the 'aces in the hole'.

-Despite not having delivered it on time, I despend some hour getting it better on the weekend, organazing it and writing some tests in order to give you a nice and easy to maintain solution.
+Despite not having delivered it on time, I despend some hour getting it better on the weekend, organazing it, in order to give you a nice and easy to maintain solution.

 ## Dependecies